Take a Class

 Why am I teaching these classes now?

-As I have had less time in the classroom over those fifteen years—down to just a couple of hours each week at this point—my love for and enjoyment of teaching has only grown.
+As I have had less time in the classroom over those sixteen years—down to just a couple of hours each week at this point—my love for and enjoyment of teaching has only grown.

 So, here I find myself: continuing down an administrative and leadership path I am called to be on at this point in my life, while deeply missing opportunities to learn and teach more.